 - Menus, options, icons, fields, and text boxes on the screen will be bold (e.g. the Dataset menu). - Clickable buttons will be bold and within brackets (e.g. the [OK] button). - Clickable links will be bold and underlined (e.g. the Edit link). - Directory names, commands, and examples of editing program files will appear in Courier New font. - Emphasized words or phrases will be underlined. - Some screen captures have been cropped and/or edited for emphasis or descriptive purposes. - Unless otherwise specified, directory paths are for Microsoft Windows installations of LISTSERV Maestro.
-For Linux or Solaris, substitute the Maestro top-level directory for \Program Files\L-Soft\Application Server. - This symbol denotes an important note or warning. - This symbol denotes optional advice that can help you save time. - This symbol denotes a new feature for LISTSERV Maestro 3.3.
+For Linux or Solaris, substitute the Maestro top-level directory for Program Files\L-Soft\Application Server. - This symbol denotes a new feature for LISTSERV Maestro 4.0.